iasiimwe/unite4tb_ml/README.md

 Key features:
 - SNP data with up to 50% missing values introduced under MCAR, MAR, and MNAR mechanisms.
-- True covariates among 1,000–1,000,000 SNPs to mimic high-dimensional pharmacogenetic data.
+- Nine true covariates among 1,000–1,000,000 SNPs to mimic high-dimensional pharmacogenetic data.

 ## Analysis Workflow
 The analysis is conducted in a **Linux-based command-line environment**, utilizing **R (base)** or **Python (langchain_ai)** environments.
 Detailed instructions for installing `langchain` are available [here](https://github.com/langchain-ai/langchain).
 Alternatively, any Python environment can be used.